crillab/pfactory/README.md

 #include "pFactory.h"

 // In this example, each thread share an integer to the others.
-// The mutex is used only for displaying data in a smart way.
-// Of course, on classical usage, this mutex is useless, you
-// can directly share and receive data

 int main() {
     // A group of nbCores threads